Flywheel Government Solutions

 Matthew Saer, Associate

-Matthew is one of the newest additions to Flywheel, having joined the team in Fall 2015.
+Matthew joined the Flywheel team in Fall 2015.
 In his role at Flywheel, Matthew provides research and analysis on relevant issues, he tracks and monitors policy and political developments, and he helps service and support client needs.
 Matthew creates and manages comprehensive reports, projects, and deliverables for clients, providing valuable political insight.
 Matthew further assists clients by coordinating introductions to state and local government officials.
 In addition, Matthew also handles client lobbying compliance, reporting, and ethics-related issues.